MPF-Optimization-Laboratory/BlockTensorFactorization.jl/docs/src/quickguide.md

 stats[:, :ObjectiveValue] # Objective value at every iteration
 ```

 You may also want to see every stat at a particular iteration which can be accessed in the following way.
-Note that the initilization is stored in the first row, so the nth row stores the stats right *before* the nth iteration, not after.
+Note that the initialization is stored in the first row, so the nth row stores the stats right *before* the nth iteration, not after.

 ```julia
 stats[begin, :] # Every stat at the initialization